Ex-MLB pitcher Charles Haeger found dead after sought in woman's shooting death

 “Haeger then pointed the handgun at the roommate.
 The roommate quickly escaped out of the back of the residence, and he was able to get a neighbor to call 911,” Hoster said.

-Police consider Haeger to be armed and dangerous.
+Police had considered Haeger to be armed and dangerous during the search.

 Jane Long, the victim’s mother, told FOX 10 Phoenix she spoke to hear daughter and hour before her killing.